scottfrederick/spring-music/README.md

 * `redis`

 If no profile is provided, `in-memory` will be used.
-If any other profile is provided, the appropriate database server must be started separately using default ports.
+If any other profile is provided, the appropriate database server must be started separately.
 The application will use the host name `localhost` and the default port to connect to the database.

 If more than one of these profiles is provided, the application will throw an exception and fail to start.